Updated interview with Dr. Theo Nyame on October 17, 2022:

-Where the Dangers of Medical Tourism Come From
+Where the Dangers of Plastic Surgery Tourism Come From

 However, there are other elements at play regarding medical services in these countries.
-These are the elements that can make medical tourism truly dangerous.
+These are the elements that can lead to medical tourism dangers.
 First, many of these nations do not have the same strict standards of drugs, medications, and implants as what you find in Western Europe and the United States.
 Due to this, medical teams in Mexico can use medications that are not always approved in the U.S. Depending on the medical facility these drugs may be past expiration dates as well.
 This can cause serious side effects during the procedure.